Crappie Fishing Report For Cedar Creek Lake, October 3 2023

 Cedar Creek Lake Water Level (last 30 days)

-Water Level on 5/18: 322.06 (+0.06)
+Water Level on 6/9: 322.33 (+0.33)

 Cedar Creek Lake

-Fishing Report from TPWD (May 14)
+Fishing Report from TPWD (Jun.
+4)

-EXCELLENT. stained; 77 degrees; 0.00 feet full pool.
-The hybrid striped bass and white bass have made a full recovery from the spawn and are now back in the main lake in droves and are on a feeding frenzy!
-Start looking for heavy bird activity throughout the lake on flats and near the Dam on edges of drop offs especially on cloudy and overcast days.
-Focus on using slabs on drop offs and along seawalls early in the mornings in depth of 5-14 feet.
+GOOD. stained; 77 degrees; 0.04 feet above pool.
+The hybrid striped bass and white bass are on a feeding frenzy!
+Start looking for heavy bird activity throughout the lake on flats and near the dam, or on the edges of drop-offs especially on cloudy and overcast days.
+Focus drop-offs and along seawalls early in the mornings in 5-14 feet with slabs.
 Reports of great catches using silver or white slabs and spinners and retrieving off the bottom at a very slow retrieve to catch these fish in depths of 17-26 feet of water.
 The crappie have also migrated back into the main lake.
 Look for them under bridge pylons or under docks where the depths are between 3-10 feet.
 Guides have been reporting exceptionally nice catches on sunny warmer days.
 Report by Brent Herbeck, Herbeck’s Lonestar Fishing Guide Service.
-Shad spawn is nearing an end, but there continues to be a good early shallow bite on and around points and windy shoreline.
-Drifting in 15-25 feet of water is consistently producing bigger fish.
+Catfish are good on humps in 5-20 feet on fresh shad, or drifting in 15-25 feet of water for bigger fish.
 Report by Jason Barber, Kings Creek Adventures.

 More Fishing Reports